i-e-b/LilyGo_Tsim_A7670X/README.md

 # LilyGo_Tsim_A7670X
 T-SIM A7670 E development setup, tests, and notes

+## General notes

+None of the built-in LEDs can be directly flashed by the ESP32 CPU.
+* The red LEDs are under control of the SIMCOM module.
+They are `NETLIGHT` and `STATUS`.
+* The blue LEDs are under control of the CN3065 charge controller.
+They are `CHRG` and `STDBY`.

 ## SIM setup

 I am using a SIM card from https://hologram.io/ , with the Pilot (1MB) plan.